the-punisher-29/MedSync/README.md

 ## Tech Stack

-- **Frontend**: React, Tailwind CSS, React-Router for navigation, Chakra UI (Admin Panel), React Icons.
+- **Frontend**: Built with React for dynamic UIs, styled using Tailwind CSS, and navigation managed by React-Router.
+Chakra UI is used in the admin panel for accessible UI components, with React Icons for adding customizable icons.
-- **Backend**: Firebase Authentication, Firestore (NoSQL), Firebase Storage for profile pictures and payment confirmations.
+- **Backend**: Firebase Authentication is used for user management, Firestore serves as the real-time NoSQL database, and Firebase Storage handles media files like images.
-- **Data Visualization**: Chart.js / React-Chart.js for visual analytics in the admin panel.
+- **Data Visualization**: Data is visualized using Chart.js (with React-Chart.js integration) for graphical representation in the admin panel.

 ## Why Firebase?